 Note: These tips are based on marriage between two non-abusive spouses.
 If your spouse is abusive, please get professional help as soon as possible!

-How to Listen to the Christian Habits Podcast
+How to Listen to the Christian Habits Podcast:

-To listen on iTunes: click here
+- To listen and subscribe on Apple Podcasts: click here

-To listen on Android: click here
+- To listen and subscribe on Android: click here